 - a.
 Adopted ordinance must be based on an adopted Land Use or Comprehensive Plan that was written within the last five (5) years of the date of application for this program; and - b.
-Adoption of approved zoning ordinance must be complete within the contract term.
+Adoption of approved zoning ordinance must be complete within 12 months of grant award.
 Failure to adopt within that timeframe will result in the forfeiture of grant funds and repayment.